zcash/zips/draft-zf-community-dev-fund-2-proposal.rst

 --------------------

-Members of ZF's Board of Directors MUST NOT hold equity in ECC or have current business or employment relationships with ECC.
+Members of ZF's Board of Directors MUST NOT hold equity in ECC or have current business or employment relationships with ECC or BP.

 The Zcash Foundation SHOULD endeavor to use the Zcash Community Advisory Panel (or successor mechanism) as advisory input for future board elections.